-Sony's sensors are among the best in the best in the business.
-And while they put their best sensors in their flagship full-frame (and more expensive) cameras like the a7r iii and a7 iii, the sensors in the models further down the list, like the a6500, are pretty darn good too.
+Sony’s camera sensors are among the best in the best in the business.
+And while they put their best sensors in their flagship full-frame (and more expensive) cameras like the a1, the sensors in the models further down the list, like the a6500, are pretty darn good too.

 The Sony a6500 has an APS-C sized CMOS sensor that produces a 24.2 megapixels.
 The data from the sensor is then run through a BIONZ X image processor.
 It has an ISO range from 100 through 51200, but of that, 100 to 25600 is the normal range.
 Beyond that, you’re into the extended range that exceeds the hardware’s limits but where software takes over to boost things further.
 That range includes three steps: ISO 32000, 40000, and 51200.

 Once you step into the extended range, things start to go downhill quickly.
 You can expect much more noise, much courser images, deteriorating color rendition, a narrower dynamic range, and generally harsher images.
 So for everyday shooting, it’s typically best to stick to the standard ISO range.
 But it’s nice to have the option to turn things up to 11 on a case by case basis if you really need the extra light sensitivity to make the difference between getting the shot or not (or if you’re shooting for black and white, which is more forgiving of these aspects).

 - 24.2MP APS-C Exmor sensor w/ advanced processing up to ISO 51.200

 - Wide 425 phase detection AF points, Fast 0.05 sec.
 AF acquisition

 Below are some high-ISO examples I’ve shot with the a6500.
 I’ve tried to include a range of different types of tones and lighting and detail.